 Coincidentally also on 7th April Postmaster General Reginald Bevins told the House of Commons that a number of actions were being planned by the Government against Radio Caroline, including if necessary jamming the station's signal.
 He also assured the House that advertisers had agreed to boycott Radio Caroline, that the respective record and music industry associations were co-

 Various authorities made life as difficult as possible for those operating Radio Caroline and subsequent offshore radio stations.
-Crew and supplies travelling to and from the radio ships were required to undergo Customs clearance and inspections by water, immigration, Trinity House, port health authorities, the Board of Trade and local harbour authorities
+Crew and supplies travelling to and from the radio ships were required to undergo Customs clearance and inspections by immigration, Trinity House, port health authorities, the Board of Trade and local harbour authorities

 However, the nearest any official body came to attempting direct intervention in the early maritime operation of Radio Caroline occurred on 6th May 1964 when, the Royal Navy vessel HMS Venturous came alongside the MV Caroline and requested permission to board the ship to inspect her bonded stores.